4gatepylon/GoPoker/README.md

 4. Creating a server/client protocol
 5. Creating a server/client abstraction/object for the game server

 Ideally draw an ascii schematic or something of the sort too if you can.
 Below are helpful docs/resources.
+I might also want to add backup capability and a GUI, but that's way further down the road.

 - Remember to test grpc as well: `https://stackoverflow.com/questions/42102496/testing-a-grpc-service`.
 - Protobuf Docs: `https://developers.google.com/protocol-buffers/docs/overview`.